pratyusha-code/R_Internship_task/README.md

 * casual - Count of casual users
 * registered - Count of registered users
 * cnt - Count of total rental bikes including both casual and registered
+## Tasks to Perform
+Perform the following tasks on the dataset provided using R:
+1. Exploratory data analysis:
+* Load the dataset and the relevant libraries
+* Perform data type conversion of the attributes
+* Carry out the missing value analysis
+2. Attributes distribution and trends
+  * Plot monthly distribution of the total number of bikes rented
+  * Plot yearly distribution of the total number of bikes rented
+  * Plot boxplot for outliers' analysis
+3. Split the dataset into train and test dataset
+4. Create a model using the random forest algorithm
+5. Predict the performance of the model on the test dataset